China braces for elevated tensions with US under Trump – DW – 11/07/2024

 The US-China rivalry has intensified since Trump was first elected in 2016.
 With Trump's return to the White House, experts say tensions between the two sides could further escalate in the coming years.

-Chong Ja Ian, a political science associate professor at the National University of Singapore, told DW: "Although Trump may be less inclined towards military conflict, he is quite suspicious of China in other areas, even harboring a certain degree of hostility."
+"Although Trump may be less inclined towards military conflict, he is quite suspicious of China in other areas, even harboring a certain degree of hostility," Chong Ja Ian, a political science associate professor at the National University of Singapore, told DW.

 Such hostility is expected to be particularly evident in Sino-US trade wars, as analysts warn of potential "shocks" caused by Trump's economic policy.